 At the Lawyers With Disabilities Division roundtable in 2020, I commented that the draft ‘Easy wins and action points for disability inclusion’ document that had been circulated seemed to be aimed at larger organisations rather than smaller ones.
 I was pleased at the beginning of 2021 to be invited to provide further feedback on The Law Society’s draft ‘Easy wins and action points for disability inclusion in smaller organisations’ document.

 It was clear when I received the draft that a lot of thought had gone into tailoring it towards smaller organisations.
-However, one point I felt needed was changing the relegation of disability leave to less prominence than in the larger organisations’ easy wins section.
+However, one point I felt needed changing was the relegation of disability leave, which had been given less prominence in the draft than in the larger organisations’ easy wins document.

 To provide context, disability leave is paid time away from work for disabled employees for a purpose related to their disability.
 This might include a medical appointment, treatment or assessment.
 It is a reasonable adjustment under the 2010 Equality Act and can be life-changing for disabled people, many of whom find other leave inadequate for their needs.